Skip Navigation

 Annotation: This document provides guidance to Medicaid-contracted dental benefit plan managers on submitting encounters (records of procedures and services provided to Medicaid recipients enrolled in the plan) to the Louisiana Department of Health and Hospitals.
 Topics include responsibilities, transaction instructions, denial edit codes and descriptions, electronic data interchange certification and testing, data management of file and encounter submissions, continuous quality improvement, data assessment, adjustment process, and Medicaid administrative retroactive enrollment correction process.

-Keywords: Contract services, Dental care, Dental insurance, Fiscal management, Louisiana, Low income groups, Medicaid, Oral health, Provider networks, Quality assurance, Service delivery systems, State programs
+Keywords: Contract services, Dental insurance, Fiscal management, Louisiana, Low income groups, Medicaid, Oral health, Oral health care, Provider networks, Quality assurance, Service delivery systems, State programs

 Association of State and Territorial Health Officials.
 2014.
 17 alpha-hydroxyprogesterone caproate (17P).
 Arlington, VA: Association of State and Territorial Health Officials, 2 pp.